matanew1/TripMaster/README.md

 3. Start adding trips by filling out the necessary details.
 4. Share your trips and manage files as needed.

-## Mock Data

-To quickly test the app, mock data is included.
-You can find the mock data setup in the `MainActivity.java` file.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, feel free to fork the repository and submit a pull request.